 9. The Way You Present Yourself Online Matters.
 Have Some Class.

 I'm going to go out on a limb here and assume you are attempting to promote yourself as an artist when selling art.
 Not a stand up comedian, a political activist or college frat boy.
 When people consider purchasing art from you, they want to buy in to your artistry AND you as the artist.
 They want to get to know you.
 They want to feel good about doing business with you.
 They need to like you as a person.
 They do not want to feel alienated, belittled or embarrassed by you.
 If you spit profanity laced rants on youtube every weekend, share every political post you read on facebook and otherwise generally act an ass online, you are losing potential customers before they even gave you a chance.

 10. This is not American Idol.

 I don't care how good your work is, or how popular you are on social media.
 If you think Simon Cowell is going to bump into you on Instagram one day and make you famous, you need more help than even I can provide you.
 Your level of success or lack thereof is directly related to how much unrelenting hard work you are willing to put into it, period.
 Your work also needs to be of value to people and needs to enrich their lives.
 You can be the worlds greatest hustler but without a way to reach them, you'll never be able to sell ice to an eskimo or water to a whale.

 I hope you enjoyed this article.
 If you would like to learn more about the fine art prints that I offer please have a look at my online galleries on this site.
-If you are interested in the workshops that I offer to fellow photographers including my Business Mentoring Program, you can find what you seek here.
+If you are interested in my Business Mentoring Program, you can find what you seek here.
 Happy Shooting!